back

 Light:

-Light that isn't incident on the eye or reflected is invisible.
-Light moves in hyperbolic, circular, or spiral paths.
+Light that doesn't enter the eye or is reflected is invisible.
+Light travels in hyperbolic, circular, or spiral paths.
 Circles are likely the exception.
-Elliptically eccentric or parabolic paths aren't possible.
-Light follows the same path both outward and inward (Minkowski metric).
-Looking into the center of a black hole has a greater cone of view narrowing than in neighboring directions.
+Elliptical or parabolic paths are not possible.
+Light takes the same path on its way to and from the black hole (Minkowski metric).
+Looking into the center of a black hole results in a more pronounced narrowing of the viewing cone than in adjacent directions.
 With magnification, it appears darker.
 The sides and even parts of the back are seen brighter due to the curvature of the light path.
-Light from it pushes into the field of view, even if the straight path is obscured.
+Light from it pushes into the field of view, even when the straight path is obscured.

 Ludwig Resch